maxp779/Pacman/README.md

 # Pacman
-Pacman game made with unity, this is just the Assets amd Project Settings folders.
+Pacman game made with unity, this is just the Assets and Project Settings folders.
+The rest is too large for github.

 To run this you need to